Does Shaft Flex Matter In Wedges – Stiff vs Regular vs Senior

 Less than 75 mph

-The data in the swing speed vs shaft flex chart above is a good starting point and you can probably find a shaft that will fit you relatively well, but if you really want to dial it in, you will need to get fit by a professional club fitter.
+The data above is a good starting point and you can probably find a shaft that will fit you relatively well, but if you really want to dial it in, you will need to get fit by a professional club fitter.

 It will be money well spent.